This document describes the method for calibrating the x, y, and z

 Recv: // probe accuracy: at X:0.000 Y:0.000 Z:10.000 Recv: // and read 10 times with speed of 5 mm/s Recv: // probe at -0.003,0.005 is z=2.506948 Recv: // probe at -0.003,0.005 is z=2.519448 Recv: // probe at -0.003,0.005 is z=2.519448 Recv: // probe at -0.003,0.005 is z=2.506948 Recv: // probe at -0.003,0.005 is z=2.519448 Recv: // probe at -0.003,0.005 is z=2.519448 Recv: // probe at -0.003,0.005 is z=2.506948 Recv: // probe at -0.003,0.005 is z=2.506948 Recv: // probe at -0.003,0.005 is z=2.519448 Recv: // probe at -0.003,0.005 is z=2.506948 Recv: // probe accuracy results: maximum 2.519448, minimum 2.506948, range 0.012500, average 2.513198, median 2.513198, standard deviation 0.006250

-25 microns (.025mm) then the probe does not have sufficient accuracy
+microns (.025mm) then the probe does not have sufficient accuracy for

-for typical bed leveling procedures.
-It may be possible to tune the
+typical bed leveling procedures.
+It may be possible to tune the probe

-probe speed and/or probe start height to improve the repeatability
+speed and/or probe start height to improve the repeatability of the

-with different parameters to see their impact - see
+different parameters to see their impact - see the

 generally obtains repeatable results but has an occasional outlier,